dhsouthbend/databases/sections/2-buildtable.md

 # This command will create a new database if it doesn't already exist.
 conn = sqlite3.connect("firstdb.db")

-# create a cursor
+# Create a cursor
 cursor = conn.cursor()
 ```

 Notice that this time we also created a "cursor" object for the database.
-This allows us to traverse the database records, to search through and change them.
+This allows us to traverse the database records to search through and change them.

 Next, create a table to store data about academic programs.
 Name the table "programs" and give it two fields (aka, columns): one for `id`, the other for `program_name`.